nbahador/Seizure_TimeFreqROI_Annotator/README.md

 > #### 1. **Draw the Bounding Box (If There’s a Region of Interest - ROI)**
 > - If the image contains an area you want to annotate, use the annotation tool to **draw a bounding box** around the region of interest (ROI).
 > - Ensure the bounding box accurately covers the entire area that requires marking.
+> - The y-axis displays the frequency range from 1 to 60 Hz, and the x-axis shows the time range from 0 to 60 seconds (based on the default range of the spectrogram image dataset).
 >
 > #### 2. **Click “Done”**
 > - After drawing the bounding box around the ROI, click on the **"Done"** button to confirm the annotation.